What is cannabis?

 - Through powders or oils.

-Marijuana smoking does appear to increase cough, sputum production, airway inflammation, and wheeze.
+cannabis smoking does appear to increase cough, sputum production, airway inflammation, and wheeze.

 Because of their similarity to non-infused products, edibles pose a unique danger to children and pets.
 To avoid accidental ingestion and poisoning, keep edibles far away from children and pets.

-If your child accidentally ingests a marijuana-infused product or if you are worried about the health and safety of yourself or others, call the Washington Poison Center at 1-800-222-1222 for free, fast, expert help.
+If your child accidentally ingests a cannabis-infused product or if you are worried about the health and safety of yourself or others, call the Washington Poison Center at 1-800-222-1222 for free, fast, expert help.
 All calls are confidential.
 If the symptoms are severe, call 911 or go to an emergency room.

-Although marijuana may help reduce symptoms of certain medical conditions, it also may have some harmful effects depending on how often it is used, who is using it, and whether other substances are also being consumed.
+Although cannabis may help reduce symptoms of certain medical conditions, it also may have some harmful effects depending on how often it is used, who is using it, and whether other substances are also being consumed.

-There is clear evidence that regular use of marijuana increases the risk of heart, lung and mental health problems.
+There is clear evidence that regular use of cannabis increases the risk of heart, lung and mental health problems.
 Less is known about the health issues that might be caused by casual or infrequent use.

-The effects of marijuana may include:
+The effects of cannabis may include: